-Towson University students, faculty and staff are invited to schedule a vaccination appointment at neighboring UM St. Joseph Medical Center
+Towson University students, faculty and staff are invited to get the COVID-19 vaccination thanks to neighboring UM St. Joseph Medical Center

 “We are so grateful to our partners at University of Maryland St. Joseph Medical Center for their collaboration in providing this opportunity for our campus community,” said Towson University President Kim Schatzel, who serves as vice chair on the hospital’s operating board of directors.
 “As we look forward to a full on-campus experience this fall, it is imperative for our Tigers to roll up their sleeves and be vaccinated.”

-“We’re honored to partner with our valued neighbor to ensure the health and well-being of the thousands of students, faculty members and staff at Towson University,” said Thomas B. Smyth, MD, UM St. Joseph Medical Center President and CEO.
+“We’re honored to partner with our valued neighbor to ensure the health and well-being of the thousands of students, faculty members and staff at Towson University,” said Thomas B. Smyth, MD, UM St. Joseph Medical Center President and CEO said earlier this summer.
 “Keeping TU strong and healthy is our privilege and these clinics will serve as a huge and vital step in reclaiming our community’s well-being.”

-For more information about this opportunity and COVID-19 vaccination requirements for Towson University, visit the COVID-19 vaccination page at Towson.edu.
-Visit Towson.edu/vaxverify to provide proof of vaccination.
-Exemption requests will be considered.
+For more information COVID-19 vaccination requirements for Towson University, visit the COVID-19 vaccination page at Towson.edu.

 This story has been updated from a previous version.